Vijayanth-Reddy-K/Simpletask-Modifications/Notes on Simpletask and Lua.md

 end
 ```

 The `extensions` argument (`e` in the function calls) is also a table with some custom Simpletask specific terms (such as due and threshold date strings, and recurrence behaviour) as values, and corresponding custom keys referencing these values.
-If, instead of checking for the existence of individual tags or lists, you wish to list or concatenate all the lists or tags, the code for doing so can be found [here](https://github.com/Vijayanth-Reddy-K/Simpletask-Modifications/blob/Add-Code/Individual%20Functions%20for%20Filtering%20and%20Grouping.md#understanding-tables-generated-by-simpletask).
+If, instead of checking for the existence of individual tags or lists, you wish to list or concatenate all the lists or tags, the code for doing so can be found [here](Individual Functions for Filtering and Grouping.md#understanding-tables-generated-by-simpletask).

 Note that if you wish to filter by lists or tags and also perform some additional functions, you can combine lua scripts with the in-built filters.
-(For more details, see [Tips](Tips.md))
+(For more details, see [Tips](Tips.md).)

 # Appendix